 In addition, sanctions were imposed on leaders of self-defense forces in Ukraine’s south-east German Prokopyev and Valery Bolotov, head of Donetsk People’s Republic (DPR) Sergei Purgin, as well as DPR leadership representatives Denis Pushilin and Sergei Tsyplakov.

-On March 17, the European Union published the initial sanctions list for Russia and Crimea that included 21 names.
+The updated list comes into effect since Tuesday.
+The overall number of people included in EU black list has reached 48 people.
+All of them are banned entry to EU states until November, and their bank assets will be frozen if there are found any in European banks.On March 17, the European Union published the initial sanctions list for Russia and Crimea that included 21 names.
 Then the European “black list” included eight representatives of the Crimean leadership: Prime Minister Sergey Aksyonov; speaker of the State Council Vladimir Konstantinov; First Deputy Premier of the government Rustam Temirgaliyev; Deputy Commander-in-Chief of the Black Sea Fleet Denis Berezovsky, head of the Security Council Pyotr Zima; State Council speaker’s adviser Yuri Zherebtsov; member of the State Council, Chairman of the Crimean Co-ordination Council of Organizations of Russian Compatriots Sergei Tsekov; Sevastopol mayor Aleksei Chalyi.